fossabot/everpl/docs/source/developer/generic_thing_types.rst

 shutters, louvers and so on.
 Their state can take either "opened" or "closed" values, where "opened" is equal to "active" and "closed" equal to "not active".
 Two transitional states are also possible:
 "opening" and "closing".
-Some shades can also provide an "has_position" capability that allows to set the position of shades in percents from 0 to 100, regarding to the area of window covered by shades.
+Some shades can also provide a "has_position" capability that allows to set the position of shades in percents from 0 to 100, regarding to the area of window covered by shades.